Guide

 Examples include regular NHS People Pulse surveys to identify health and wellbeing information over time and online tools that enable tracking of how staff are feeling at intervals.

 Real-time data can help measure staff perception and can also be an indicator of behaviour change.
 Behaviour change is likely to take some time and may take three to six months to become embedded.
-Readily available technology such as health fitness trackers that monitor and measure heart rate and steps can provide more feedback on health status than has been the case in the past.
+Readily available technology, such as health fitness trackers that monitor and measure heart rate and steps, can provide more feedback on health status than has been the case in the past.
 Sentiment tracking is now possible through easy-to-use technology.
-But it is only useful if you have the capacity to assess it and respond.
+But it is only useful if you can assess it and respond.

 Define performance measures